"Pride of Rochester" mural painting located in the HFM Resident Lounge, by Sandy Wang, MD, PGY-2

 We believe that the best patient care is provided by residents who have balanced and satisfying lives.
 Our department looks for ways to support our residents in this pursuit.
 We have regularly scheduled department sponsored events throughout the year and residents have informal gatherings at each others' homes, local bars, restaurants and area attractions on a regular basis.
 One of the perks of attending residency in a city like Rochester is the wide variety of events and activities that are at your fingertips.
-Our residents' interests range from knitting to urban farming to hiking.
-A few of our residents were featured in a University of Rochester publication called RochesterMedicine.
-Read their 55-word stories.
+Our residents' interests range from ballroom dancing to fantasy football to hiking.
 To learn more about our residents, check out our current residents' profiles.

 Rochester, New York

 Click to See 100 Reasons